CodeYourFuture/curriculum/content/en/js3/blocks/simplifying-element-creation/index.md

 +++
-title = 'Simplifying element creation' headless = true time = 45
+title = 'Simplifying element creation' headless = true time = 25
 facilitation = false
 emoji= '🧩'
 [objectives]
     1='Extract functions for common tasks'
 +++

 We now have a card showing all of the information for one film.
 The code we have is quite repetitive and verbose.
 It does similar things lots of times.

 Let's look at two ways we could simplify this code.
+First we will explore extracting a function.
+Then we'll look at using `<template>` tags.

 ### Refactoring: Extracting a function